Pastor Sabbatical & FAQ's

 Pastors who have taken sabbaticals say that they provided an invaluable foundation for fruitful ministry in the future.

 This seems very sudden.
 Is everything okay?

-Though this plan may be news, Pastor Ryan and the CEC Leadership have been discussing and planning this for several years.
-Pastor Ryan has served almost nine years in pastoral ministry at CEC.
-May 30, the day that his sabbatical begins will mark his seventh anniversary as our lead pastor.
+Though this plan may be news, Pastor Garrett and the CEC Leadership have been discussing and planning this for several years.
+Pastor Garrett has served in pastoral ministry for over a decade and for almost 8 years at CEC.
 We join with our denomination in affirming that pastoral sabbaticals are part of healthy, vibrant and sustainable pastoral ministry, and that this timing is optimal.

 Are there health problems?
 Is there a problem with the pastor’s leadership?
 Was he forced to do this?

 There are no negative circumstances or issues prompting the timing of this sabbatical.
-CEC leadership and Pastor Ryan see this time away as contributing to a healthy, good rhythm for Pastor Ryan and his family, and for the congregation as a whole.
-We anticipate that this sabbatical will strengthen and deepen Pastor Ryan’s ministry effectiveness here at CEC in years to come.
+CEC leadership and Pastor Garrett see this time away as contributing to a healthy, good rhythm for Pastor Garrett and his family, and for the congregation as a whole.
+We anticipate that this sabbatical will strengthen and deepen Pastor Garrett’s ministry effectiveness here at CEC in years to come.